Workers’ Compensation and Rehabilitation and Other Legislation Amendment Act 2019

 Rehabilitation and Return to Work - coordinator details, qualifications and courses

-- Existing RRTWCs will not need to do any additional training unless the employer is not satisfied that the qualifications, skills and experience of their appointed RRTWC make them appropriately qualified to fulfil the functions of a RRTWC.
+- Existing RRTWCs do not need to do any additional training unless the employer is not satisfied that the qualifications, skills and experience of their appointed RRTWC make them appropriately qualified to fulfil the functions of a RRTWC.

 The Act and explanatory notes are available on the Queensland legislation website.